Xiaojun-Michael/Tell-Stories-with-Data/Assignment_3&4.md

 Finance company, investors who do work involving exchange rate.
 - Is there anything you would change or do differently?

-Change to bar charts with different colors and add numbers (the numbers will show in interactive map when click).
+Change to bar charts with different colors and add numbers if there is no clear grid line.

 Based on the feedback I got, I plan to make the following additional changes:
 - keep the grid on visualization